ProRival/InventoryMenu-API/README.md

 # Inventory Menu API

-InventoryMenu-API is an easy to use and powerful API/plugin for Spigot and Bukkit Minecraft servers.
+InventoryMenu-API is an easy to use and powerful inventory API/plugin for Spigot and Bukkit Minecraft servers.

 ## Notices
 Some of the code in this repository was created by the SpleefLeague and its contributors; the code was modified around October 10, 2016.
 This code is released under the “GNU GENERAL PUBLIC LICENSE Version 3”.